Chinese data centre firm GDS aims to raise over US$1 billion for international unit DayOne: sources

 • DayOne’s portfolio of assets comprised some 480 megawatts of data centre capacity in service.
 PHOTO: BLOOMBERG

-[HONG KONG/SINGAPORE] GDS Holdings, one of China’s largest data centre operators, is seeking to raise over US$1 billion in a new funding round for its international unit DayOne’s expansion, four people with knowledge of the matter said.
+[HONG KONG/SINGAPORE] DayOne, a global data centre operator affiliated with GDS Holdings, one of China’s largest data centre operators, is seeking to raise more than US$1 billion in a new funding round, four people with knowledge of the matter said.

-GDS Holdings has tapped new and existing shareholders for the series C fundraise, which will support the unit’s growth plans in South-east Asia and Europe, said the people, who declined to be named as the information was confidential.
+DayOne, formerly known as GDS International, has tapped new and existing shareholders for the series C fundraising, which will support its growth plans in South-east Asia and Europe, said the people, who declined to be named as the information was confidential.

 BT in your inbox